-"Lemme hab it, Massa Bobbsey," pleaded Dinah.
+"Lemme have it, Massa Bobbsey," pleaded Dinah.
 "I ain't carryin' half enough.
 I's pow'ful strong, I is."

-"Nonsense, Dinah!" said Mr. Bobbsey.
+"Nonsense, Dinah!" said Mr. Bobbiey.
 "I can manage, and your arms are full."

-"I--I wish she had Snoop," said Freddie, but he was so interested in watching the queer dog that he half forgot his sorrow over the lost cat.
+\ll I - I wish she had Snoop," said Freddie, but he was so interested in watching the queer dog that he half forgot his sorrow over the lost cat.